gokseloz/Foods/README.md

 ## Foods-Introduction
 - A website made by following an online course
-- Vast majority of the codes I implemented by myself
-- When I got stuck and could not find out any way to solve the problem, I took a look at the completed project's code or search online

 ## Why did I work on this project?
 - I made this website in order to improve my HTML, CSS and JS skills